shchilkin/shchilkin/README.md

 ### About me

-I'm a Frontend Developer at [Schibsted Finland](https://schibsted.com/).
+I'm a Frontend Developer working on [Nordic Marketplaces](https://schibsted.com/about/we-are-schibsted/nordic-marketplaces/) at [Schibsted Finland](https://schibsted.com/).
 I'm passionate about web development, open-source software, and UI design.

 #### What I'm working on 👨‍💻
 - As a Frontend Developer at Schibsted Finland, my main responsibilities include: